guides16 min read

 What PT4 Does with Your Live Hands

-Once your hands are in the PT4 database, they are treated identically to online hands.
+Once imported, live hands are treated the same as online hands.
 You can filter by position, view your stats (VPIP, PFR, 3-bet frequency, aggression factor), replay hands in the built-in replayer, tag hands for review, and run reports across your entire live hand database.

 Importing Live Hands into Holdem Manager 3